brienjl/ai-playground/README.md

 This will install the following:
 * `openai sdk` - used to interact with openai
 * `dotenv` - so you can safely store your openai api key
+* `langchain` - for performing semantic search

 ---

 ### pirate ai assistant
-1. Navigate to the folder pirate-ai-assistant: `cd ./pirate-ai-assitant`
+1. Navigate to the project folder.
+EXAMPLE: pirate-ai-assistant: `cd ./pirate-ai-assitant`
 2. Create a file called `.env`
 3. Save your api key in the .env file `OPENAI_API_KEY='your-api-key-here'`
 4. Open the terminal/command line from the file location listed in step 1
 5. Start the ai assitant with `node index.js`
-6. `exit` to end your session
+6. `exit` to end your session or `ctrl+c`

 #### Developer Notes
 There are three files of interest